Submissions

 Typescripts should be prepared to fit within one of the 6 sections of the Journal (detailed above in focus and scope):

-- Research Papers – report relevant results of experiments on forages and grasslands supported by the proper use of statistical principles and methods, in no more than 8000 words
+• Research Papers – report statistically significant results of experiments on forages and grasslands up to 8,000 words

-- Review Articles – review topics of current and wide interest, by prior approval of editors
+• Review Articles – review topics of current and wide interest, by prior approval of editors up to 10,000 words

 The responsibility for preparing the paper rests with the author(s).
 The submission should be prepared in Microsoft Word, OpenOffice, or RTF document file format.
-All papers must not exceed 8,000 words inclusive of all parts of the paper including tables, typed in double space, 12-point font throughout, except for Short Communications and Farmer Contributions which must not exceed 4,000 words.
+Papers must not exceed the number of words inclusive of all parts of the paper including tables.
+Papers should be typed in double space, 12-point font throughout.
 The Journal publishes review papers on subjects of current interest and wide relevance on topics agreed with the editors before preparation.
 Text of all papers should be marked with consecutive line numbers, beginning with the cover page.
 Reference should be made to the latest issues of the Journal for guidance on layout and style of text, tables, and figures.
-Typescripts from non-native English speakers should have undergone an English language check before submission.
+Typescripts to be published in English or Spanish by non-native speakers should have undergone a language check by native English or Spanish speakers before submission.

 Submission of all papers should be done through the Journal online platform.
 Information on the submission process is available at tropicalgrasslands.info/index.php/tgft/about/submissions